MaxLangsam/supply_chain_inventory_optimizer/README.md

-Here’s an improved and updated `README.md` for your project, with clear instructions, module descriptions, and usage details:
+Here's an improved and updated `README.md` for your project, with clear instructions, module descriptions, and usage details:

 ```markdown
 # Supply Chain Inventory Optimization Project